2025 F-150 Vs. Competitors: Sierra, Silverado, Ram 1500, Toyota Tundra

 Ford F-150 vs. Toyota Tundra

-Additionally, its TRD Pro trim is not a real threat to the F-150 Raptor.
-It does not offer enhancements like the Active Valve exhaust system, Baja mode, FOXâ„¢ Racing Shox, or available 37-inch tires that you can find on an F-150 Raptor.
-The final nail in its coffin: The Toyota Tundra has a higher starting price than the trucks in our Ford F-150 inventory.
+Additionally, its TRD Pro trim isn’t much of a threat to the F-150 Raptor.
+It does not offer enhancements like the Active Valve exhaust system, Baja mode, FOX™ Racing Shox, or available 37-inch tires that you can find on an F-150 Raptor.
+The final nail in its coffin: the Toyota Tundra has a higher starting price than the trucks in our Ford F-150 inventory.

 • 2.7L EcoBoost V-6 (Standard)